 Saw an interesting article in the weekly newsletter This is True…which comes in both a free and premium paid version and can be found at http://thisistrue.com.
 It’s one of the oldest internet publications…coming in at 1300 weekly editions so far.
 The author…Randy Cassingham…takes real, actual news stories and rewrites them without changing the facts in a sometimes humorous, sometimes educational format…I highly recommend subscribing to at least the free version.
 He coined the term “obliviots” which you can obviously figure out what it means…and specializes in what he calls thought provoking entertainment.

-Check out the newsletter…it comes weekly and Randy doesn’t sell your email address or try to overtly sell you anything…although he does have some This is True items for sale including the famous “Get Out of Hell Free” card modeled on the Monopoly Get of of Jail Free card.
+You should also check out the newsletter…it comes weekly and Randy doesn’t sell your email address.
+He does have some This is True items for sale including the famous “Get Out of Hell Free” card modeled on the Monopoly Get of of Jail Free card.

 When you need just a smidgeon of help.

 Ever wonder about the invention of the dishwasher?

 For the non math nerds…in trigonometry…the sine of an angle divided by the cosine of the same angle results in the tangent of the angle…you should probably be able to figure it out from there.

 Finally…There’s a place in The Netherlands where an aqueduct [the Gouwe aqueduct in Gouda] sometimes gives you the opportunity to spot a 101 meter long yacht navigating over a highway…photo credit to @DutchYachting on twitter.

 Oh…just in case you’re a non math nerd who didn’t get it…the sine of gerine divided by the cosine of gerine equals the tangent (or tan) of gerine or tangerine.